elegant-scipy/elegant-scipy/markdown/ch1.markdown

     return(rpkm)
 ```

-This example illustrates some of the ways that powerful NumPy arrays can make your code more elegant:
+This example illustrates some of the ways that NumPy arrays can make your code more elegant:

 - Arrays can be one-dimensional, like lists, but they can also be two-dimensional, like matrices, and higher-dimensional still.
 This allows them to represent many different kinds of numerical data.
 In our case, we are manipulating a 2D matrix.
-- Arrays allow the expression of many numerical operations at once.
-In the second last line of the function, we multiple every value in the array by 10^9.
 - Arrays can be operated on along *axes*.
 In the first line, we calculate the sum down each column by specifying a *different* `axis`.
+- Arrays allow the expression of many numerical operations at once.
+For example towards the end of the function we divide the 2D array of counts (C) by the 1D array of column sums (N).
+This is broadcasting.
+More on how this works in just a moment!

 Before we delve into the power of NumPy, let's spend some time to understand the biological data that we will be working with.